Privacy Policy

 We do not use your personal data for advertising, and we do not sell your data.
 We do share data with the following sub-processors strictly to deliver the service:

-• Sentry — error monitoring and session replay (US region).
+- Sentry— error monitoring and session replay (US region).
 Receives stack traces, request URLs, IP addresses, browser metadata, and short replays of sessions in which errors occur, so we can diagnose and fix bugs.
 Form input fields are masked by default and not captured.
 Sentry does not receive Gmail content, Google Calendar event content, or payment card details.
+If the “Do Not Track” setting is enabled in your browser, Theima disables session replay for Sentry; stack traces from genuine errors are still captured so we can fix the bug, since a broken page hurts you too.

 Theima requests only the Google OAuth scopes strictly required for the features you choose to use: